 These financial statements are presented in Indian rupees (INR), which is also the functional currency of the Company.
-All amounts have been rounded-off to two decimals to the nearest million, unless otherwise indicated.
+All amounts have been rounded-off to the nearest million, unless otherwise indicated.

 c) Basis of measurement

 These financial statements have been prepared on the historical cost basis, except for the following items: